Sizing & Fitting a Backpack

 - Large/Tall: 20 inches and up (51 cm and up)

 Women-specific backpacks are also available, though less common.
-These packs have narrower shoulder yokes, conically shaped hip belts and shorter torso lengths specifically designed to fit women.
-Men with narrow frames sometimes find these packs are a better fit for them.
+These packs have narrower shoulder yokes, conically shaped hip belts, and shorter torso lengths specifically designed to fit women.
+Men with narrow frames sometimes find these packs are a better fit for them as well.

 Determining Hip Size